fvr-actuary-ds/cv/_sections/main.markdown

 #### Actuary and R Developer
 ##### Crèdit Andorrà (Andorra) **Oct 2014 – Apr 2019**

-SCR implementation and calculation in different insurance companies from scratch.
+SCR implementation and calculation from scratch and design of the process to be used in order to reach the targets.
+Best Estimate and Risk Margin Calculation in the Solvency II framework.
+ORSA implementation and management.
+Balance sheet projections.
-ORSA management and production of scenarios and calculations.
-Pilar I process implementation with R and Oracle.
-Production of automatic reports. calculation of technical provisions, profit testing and pricing with GLM.
+Pilar I process implementation with R and Oracle and introducing R in the company.
+Creation of automatic reports for the solvency process, calculation of technical provisions, profit testing and pricing with GLM.

 `R` `Actuary` `Solvency II` `ORSA` `Implementation` `GLM` `Balance Sheet` `Technical Provisions` `QRT`